Joe Somebody

 Joe Somebody is a 2001 American comedy-drama film written by John Scott Shepherd and directed by John Pasquin.
 The film stars Tim Allen as an ordinary man forced into violence by a workplace bully.
 Julie Bowen, Kelly Lynch, Greg Germann, Hayden Panettiere, Patrick Warburton, and Jim Belushi also star.

 Screenwriter John Scott Shepherd wrote the script based on his experiences working in advertising.
 Though originally offered to Jim Carrey, the role of Joe Scheffer would eventually be taken by Allen.
 The film marked Allen and Pasquin's third feature together, after 1994's The Santa Clause and 1997's Jungle 2 Jungle.
 The entire film was shot over a nearly eight-week span in Minnesota.

-The film was released in the United States on December 21, 2001, to negative reviews and was a financial failure, grossing only $24.5 million worldwide on a $38 million budget.
+The film was released in the United States by 20th Century Fox on December 21, 2001, to negative reviews and was a financial failure, grossing only $24.5 million worldwide on a $38 million budget.
 The film received one award nomination, which went to young Panettiere's performance as the title character's daughter.